mflood/apartment_data_merger/README.md

 > This is my submission for the Digible Coding Challenge

+## Overview
+Processes apartment data from two disparate data sources and merges the data together.

 ## Download Data

 > After downloading, move *snowflake_table.txt* and *sqlserver_table.txt* to *data/* directory